equinor/neqsim-native/README.md

 # NeqSim Native
 This project compiles NeqSim simulation models into a native executable or shared library using GraalVM that can be used directly or integrated into eg. C/C++ programs.
 An example of use is implementation of NeqSim models in process control systems.

+Learn and ask questions in [Discussions for use and development of NeqSim](https://github.com/equinor/neqsim/discussions).

 ## Getting Started
 1. Install the [GraalVM JDK](https://www.graalvm.org/).
 On Linux use: sdk install java 22.3.r17-grl and sdk use java 22.3.r17-grl
 2. Review the [GraalVM Getting Started Guide](https://www.graalvm.org/latest/docs/getting-started/)